 vaginaverite.com is a space for conversation on vagina-related subjects

-It’s a companion to the vagina vérité® v-portrait book project.
-The original vaginverite.com ran from 2000-2013.
+It began in 2000 as a companion to the vagina vérité® v-portrait book project.
+The original site ran from 2000-2013.
 It included questionnaires, articles, links and information on vagina-related subjects.

 During the summer of 2018, I decided to reboot the project, and I started this version of the website, a blog-based version, to fully insert myself into the work that is ahead, that I don’t fully understand, but just know has to happen.

 You might think that someone who photographed over 100 vagina portraits, produced events and the 1500+page website and everything else over the course of ten years was fully in it, but truth be told, even while I held salons and exhibitions in my apartment, on the inside: I always tried to stay out of it, to become invisible.
 It seemed like whatever I brought to the project was beside the point.
 Even writing about this, it feels like way too much me and that I should get back to work.

 So, while I’m still not comfortable with it—indeed, sitting here at the keyboard, I keep trying to write my way elsewhere before I hit save,—I am affirming: we’ll go forward like this.
 (Emphasis here is for me).
 It’ll be blog-based.
 I will write and invite you to exhibitions and events online and IRL, and do my best to create space for conversations we don’t usually get to have.